dsccommunity/dsccommunity.org/content/blog/add-codecov-support-to-repository.md

 ## Building whole or part of module

-If the repository is building whole or part of the module using the ModuleBuilder pattern of `Private`, `Public`, `Classes` and or `Enum`.
-E.g. combination of class-based and MOF-based resources, and or public/private functions.
+If the repository is building all or just part of the module using the ModuleBuilder's pattern of `Private`, `Public`, `Classes` and/or `Enum`.
+E.g. combination of class-based and MOF-based resources, and/or public/private functions.

 ### Modify `build.yaml`